JonasNorlinder/jonasnorlinder.github.io/_posts/2022-04-25-Broken-world.md

 Since we know that `a` and `b` are a `number` the addition of two `numbers` should still be a `number`.
 Thus, the assignment to `c` is therefore illegal in TypeScript.
 In another universe the language designers might have allowed this scenario by saying that if you assign a number to a string, implicitly convert it to its string representation, but the TypeScript designers thought otherwise.
 Notably, in JavaScript this is valid code and is what they would do.
 The up-side is maximum expressiveness but at the cost of the compiler being less able to identify errors.

-Now, I started this post with saying that we are trusting the compiler to its job.
+Now, I started this post with saying that we are trusting the compiler to do its job.
 Particularly we assume that since we spend a lot of time writing type information in TypeScript (or any other statically typed language for that matter), we assume that any logical error that can be deduced from types are identified.
 It turns out that the type checker is not perfect.
 Maybe not so unsurprisingly, we will see that TypeScript (which are fully compatible with JavaScript) suffers from inconsistencies.
 In the research field of programming languages we say that a type system is sound iff:

 > `If x has type ` \\( \tau \\) `, then either`
 >